By: Marilyn L. Davis

 Besides sub-headings, using lists to break up your content into manageable portions give readers shorter texts to digest, and it serves the same visual prompt as a subheading.

 Your readers can quickly gauge if there are facts that they need or want by the way you write your subheading.
-Think of them as a kind of tour guide with the subheadings highlighting important places.
+Think of them as a kind visual marker with the subheadings highlighting important places.

 - What’s the point of your post?
 Sure, you’ve probably defined it in the title, but are you reinforcing it throughout your post?
 Subheadings do just that by emphasizing your message.